Update from the Chair

 “Patience is not an absence of action; rather it is timing.
 It waits on the right time to act.” – Fulton J. Sheen

 Timing is everything, as they say.
-Six months ago, we began a journey of organizational change to address departmental challenges and seize opportunities to better support our educational programs.
-The transition has not been easy -- but I am happy to report that we are making good progress.
+In mid-2016 we began a journey of organizational change to address departmental challenges and seize opportunities to better support our educational programs.
+The transition has not been easy—but I am happy to report that we are making good progress.

 Administrative restructuring is positioning us for unprecedented growth, bringing together best practices and innovative thinking in undergraduate and graduate programs, curriculum development, recruiting of outstanding students, staff and faculty, research and scholarship and outreach and engagement.
 This much needed restructuring is expected to reduce the administrative burden in managing our two large undergraduate (mechanical and aerospace) programs and high-caliber graduate (mechanical, aerospace and nuclear) programs.